lambdaclass/concrete/ROADMAP.md

     local fast-suite green was treated as done.
 Finalization ritual after any
     push: `gh run list --workflow CI --limit 1` (or the repo dashboard) and confirm the latest run's conclusion; a red run is a stop-the-line item before the next feature push.
-Candidate automation: a `make ci-status` target wrapping `gh run list`, and/or a scheduled job that notifies on consecutive red runs.
+Landed 2026-07-02: `make test-ci-gates` (`run_ci_gates_local.sh`) runs every workflow gate locally, extracted from the workflow file so the list cannot drift; and the monolithic proof-gate CI job was split into three parallel jobs (proof/VC/obligations, language-surface, compiler-infra) so a red run reports all failures at once instead of one per 46-minute cycle.
+Remaining: a scheduled job that notifies on consecutive red runs.
+34b.
+Shared gate harness: `scripts/tests/lib/gate.sh` (ok/no counters,
+    `rejects`/`accepts`/`agree`/`agree_both` helpers, tmpdir lifecycle) so new
+    gates stop hand-rolling the same bash and fixtures stay greppable — three stale-fixture CI failures on 2026-07-01/02 hid inside per-gate heredocs. `check_cast_matrix.sh` is the first consumer; new gates should source it, and existing gates migrate opportunistically when touched.
 35. Add the Phase 6 validation project: a small C/Rust-style CLI using the Phase 5 core slab plus daily workflow (`Concrete.toml`, modules/imports, `concrete test`, bytes/text/path and collection decisions, narrow const